DebdawipayanMaiti/CS2201/README.md

 # CS2201
-This repository contains my coursework and projects for CS2201.
-It includes Python scripts, assignments, and project files that showcase my understanding of key computer science concepts, such as algorithms, data structures, and problem-solving, from the course.Here Set1 to Set8 is my solution for that specific question sets in different weeks.Two files SS_tab and SS_bisection is files taken from stavik saha github.Practice 1,2 and 3 are are my personal practice various problems before exams from or out of question sets.Special problem is my first problem of using probability in python.
+This repository contains my coursework and projects for CS2201, showcasing my progress and understanding of fundamental computer science concepts such as algorithms, data structures, and problem-solving using Python.

+Set1 to Set8: Solutions to weekly problem sets assigned throughout the course.

+SS_tab and SS_bisection: Reference implementations sourced from Stavik Saha’s GitHub, used for learning and comparison.

+Practice1, Practice2, and Practice3: Personal practice problems solved independently, both from course materials and external sources, in preparation for exams.

+SpecialProblem: My first exploration of probabilistic simulation in Python, integrating concepts of randomness and logic for problem-solving.

+This repository reflects my hands-on learning journey in Python programming and computational thinking.